Poet Sofa | House of Finn Juhl

 Seat height: 38 cm

-The Poet Sofa first saw the light of day at the Copenhagen Cabinetmakers’ Guild Exhibition in 1941 and was originally designed for Finn Juhl’s own home.
-Drawing inspiration from surrealist art, the small two-seater sofa embodies comfort, craftsmanship, and respect for the materials used.
-The sofa is hand-upholstered in Denmark and is available in a variety of textiles and leathers.
-The legs are available in oak, walnut, or black painted finishes.
+The Poet Sofa was first presented at the Cabinetmakers’ Guild Exhibition in 1941 and was originally one of the experiments Finn Juhl designed for his own home.
+This compact two-seater, drawing inspiration from surrealist art, is distinguished by exceptional comfort, exquisite craftsmanship, and respect for the materials used.
+The Poet Sofa is hand-stitched in Denmark and is available in either fabric or leather, with legs in oak, walnut, or a black-painted finish.

 Product details